orangemug/heroku-docker-nodejs/README.md

     herokuPostgresql:
       image: postgres

-`herokuPostgresql` defines a new service with is our postgres database, this is linked in the web/shell services.
-When you setup a link the service will be added to `/etc/hosts`, so the host `herokuPostgresql` will be our postgres server.
+`herokuPostgresql` defines a new service which uses the [postgres image from dockerhub](https://hub.docker.com/_/postgres/), this is linked from the web/shell services.
+When you setup a link the service will be added to `/etc/hosts`

+So the host `herokuPostgresql` will be our postgres server running in the other container, cool huh!

 Now we'll add `psql` so we can connect to postgres from within our container.
 To do this append the following to the `Dockerfile`